sfosc/wizard/app/README.md

 $ quasar build
 ```

+The global @quasar/cli is not strictly necessary to run theese

-Please visit https://quasar.dev for information about the Framework.
+Please visit https://quasar.dev for information about the Quasar Framework.

 This is where you can find out about how to use markdown:
 - https://quasarframework.github.io/app-extension-qmarkdown/docs